What to look for in a motorhome levelling app

 • Millimetre rise at each wheel

-• Ramp block calculator (Pro)
+• Ramp step calculator (Pro)

 • Hands-free audio mode (Pro)